hasufell/docker-gentoo-pydio/README.md

 	--link php5.6:php56 \
 	hasufell/gentoo-nginx
 ```

+### Setting up pydio

+When the pydio setup requires you to enter the mysql server hostname, just
+type in `mysql`.

 ## TODO
 * better split out the runtime data portion from the rest of the pydio stuff (e.g. files)